jwallet/spy-spotify/.github/ISSUE_TEMPLATE/improvement-request.md

 ---
 name: Improvement request
-about: Suggest an enhancement of a current feature
+about: Suggest an enhancement of a current feature that will be moved to Idea discussions
 title: ''
 labels: task ⚒
 assignees: ''